LocalGov Drupal is a community of digital leaders, developers, and content designers from local councils all across the UK.

 For developers this means that they can add functionality as needed, but also gain features that have been worked on collectively.

 Adding new functionality is often a collaborative effort.
 Participating councils work together to develop new features and functionality.
-Councils decide on what new functionality to add based on user research and data.
+Councils jointly decide on a product roadmap of what new functionality to add based on user research and data.
+Councils can also create features outside of the roadmap which may be brought into the the main platform for all to use.

 Choose your level of commitment